icub-tech-iit/documentation/docs/upgrade_kits/head_4k/support.md

 # KIT_009 iCub Head with 4K Cameras

+!!! warning

+    This UKIT is still work in progress!

 ## Upgrade Kit

 This upgrade kit is meant to update the head with high resolution cameras, bigger FOV lenses, more reliable eyes' tilt mechanism and new computational units.